SurpriseDog/WordTree/Readme.md

 **Compare words against a book**

- Optionally you can compare the frequency of words against a book.
-This must be a .txt file, not a .mobi, .pdf or any kind of e-reader format.
+Optionally, you can compare the frequency of words against a book.

+ * This must be a .txt file, not a .mobi, .pdf or any kind of e-reader format.
-**More**
+ * It will automatically strip punctuation from any words found.
+Such as if a word ends in a comma, "quotation mark" or period.

+**More Features**

- Control how the output is sorted, output to csv and more.
+ Control how the output is sorted, set minimum and maximum fpms, output to csv and more.

  See additional help by running ./wordtree.py --help